freitagfelipe/discord.js-pagination/README.md

     pageOne,
     ...,
     pageN
-]
+];

 // Message and pages arguments are required
+// timeout default is equal to 60000
 // emojiList default is equal to ['⏪', '⏩']
-// timeout default is equal to 60000
+// OnlyAuthorCanReact default is equal to false
 // endPage default is equal to undefined, but if you want the message to change after the timeout you can pass an embed in endPage

-pagination(message, pages, emojiList, timeout, endPage);
+pagination(message, pages, timeout, emojiList, onlyAuthorCanReact, endPage);